CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 > * OSS Components have Projects, which have Maintainers, Contributors and Communities.
 > * Communities may consist of Contributors working for Businesses, unpaid Volunteers or others.

-This means there is a need for all affected businesses to come to terms with their role in these OSS ecosystems, and what the rules of engagement are in the particular communities they depend on.
+This means there is a need for all affected businesses to come to terms with their own role in these OSS ecosystems, and what the rules of engagement are in the particular communities they rely on.
-Missteps may lead to alienating the maintainers businesses rely on - how can this be avoided?
+Cultural misalignment with the communities one relies on may lead to alienating the same people who take care of parts of the software you use.

 Let's first look at what problem needs to be solved, then describe the context it needs to be solved in, and finally look at a short check-list that can assist one towards good solutions.